jsandler18/jsandler18.github.io/_explanations/boot_S.md

     ldr r4, =__bss_start
     ldr r9, =__bss_end
 ```
 This loads the addresses of the start end end of the BSS section into registers.
-If you are not familiar with what BSS is, it is where C global variables that are not initialized at compile time are stored.
+BSS is where C global variables that are not initialized at compile time are stored.
 The C runtime requires that uninitialized global variables are zero, so we must zero out this entire section ourselves.
 The symbols `__bss_start` and `__bss_end` are going to be defined later in when we work with the linker, so don't worry about where they come from for now.

 <br>
 ```